"

 The following are some examples of co-branded offerings:

-- Delta Airlines and American Express offer an entire family of co-branded credit cards; other airlines offer similar co-branded cards that offer customer rewards in terms of frequent flyer points and special offers.
+• Delta Air Lines and American Express offer an entire family of co-branded credit cards; other airlines offer similar co-branded cards that provide customer rewards in the form of frequent flyer points and special offers.

 Co-branding is a common brand-building strategy, but it can present difficulties.
 There is always risk around how well the market will receive new offerings, and sometimes, despite the best-laid plans, co-branded offerings fall flat.
 Also, these arrangements often involve complex legal agreements that are difficult to implement.
-Co-branding relationships may be unevenly matched, with the partners having different visions for their collaboration, placing different priority on the importance of the co-branded venture, or one partner holding significantly more power than the other in determining how they work together.
-Because co-branding impacts the existing brands, the partners may struggle with how to protect their current brands while introducing something new and possibly risky.
+Co-branding relationships may be unevenly matched, with the partners having different visions for their collaboration, placing different priorities on the importance of the co-branded venture, or one partner holding significantly more power than the other in determining how they work together.
+Because co-branding affects the existing brands, partners may struggle with how to protect their current brands while introducing something new and potentially risky.

 Brand Licensing